Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 And no, when I say bizarre, I am not referring to how “adjuvanted” was repeated.

-This refers to breaking down spike protein into pieces, then recombining only the parts we’d need.
+This refers to breaking down spike protein into pieces and then recombining only the parts we’d need.
 In this case, it also removes the furin cleavage site.

 This is a really cool process that makes antigen in a way that’s at least relatively new…